shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 plt.show()
 {% endhighlight %}

-The result of this resembles the following:
+Each line represents a possible policy option, with lines closest to the bottom of the y-axis being performing more favorably in terms of the decision maker’s objectives.
+The result of the previous code resembles the following:

 <br>
 ![MOEAs](../assets/img/rotav_OE_paraplot.png)

-Each line represents a possible policy option, with lines closest to the bottom of the y-axis being performing more favorably in terms of the decision maker’s objectives.

 <br>
 ## Visualization 4: Feature Scoring
 A final visualization strategy for open exploration is known as [feature scoring](https://emaworkbench.readthedocs.io/en/latest/ema_documentation/analysis/feature_scoring.html#module-ema_workbench.analysis.feature_scoring).
 Feature scoring is a method for testing the effect that different regressors have on a target variable.
 It is a simple first pass function to help understand the data and to assist with feature selection.

 {% highlight ruby %}
+# FEATURE SCORES EXAMPLE
 x = experiments
 y = outcomes
 fs = feature_scoring.get_feature_scores_all(x, y)

 levers = [l.name for l in disease_model.levers]
 df_levers = fs.copy()
 df_levers = df_levers[df_levers.index.isin(levers)]